 From Beauvais Airport: prices start at 150€ for a sedan, 165€ for a van, 200€ for an SUV, and 425€ (12 passengers) for a private bus.

 Versailles is most famous for its royal palace and gardens built under king Louis XIV, classified as a historical monument and UNESCO World Heritage site.
-It is the second most visited monument in Paris's region Ile de France, second only to the Louvres Museum.
+You should include in your travel plan, the second most visited monument in Paris's region Ile de France, second only to the Louvres Museum.

 Getting to Versailles is easily done by train.
 From Paris, the RER C will directly take you to the Palace of Versailles in just 1 hour for 7€ the round-trip.
 The Palace itself is just 10 minutes away from the metro station